 Since Goldfish are so easy to train, they are used in a wide range of scientific studies.
 In fact, only mice outnumber them.

-Goldfish have been utilized by researchers in an effort to better understand memory and learning.
-Some of the research included putting the fish in mazes to test their capacity to recall their surroundings, which the fish are very capable of doing.
+Researchers have used goldfish to learn more about how people remember things and how they learn.
+Some of the research included putting the fish in mazes to test their capacity to recall their surroundings, which the fish can do.

 Some researchers have even included music in their experiments to test how various sounds affect the fish’s behavior.
 Researchers discovered that goldfish exhibit behavioral changes in response to jazz and classical music.
 Therefore, if you want your fish to have a pleasant day while you are at work, you should keep some Bach music playing for them.